 Co-relations and their measurement, chiefly from anthropometric data.

-London: Royal Society, 1888.
+London: Royal Society, 1888. / Hardcover.

-Galton wrote an account of his discovery of correlation in a paper published in 1890 (‘Kinship and correlation,’ North American Review, vol. 150, pp. 419-431).
-“The story is told in his 1890 article of how, late in 1888, after Galton had parted with the final revision of the page proofs of Natural Inheritance, he was simultaneously pursuing two superficially unrelated investigations.
-One was a question in anthropology: If a single thigh bone is recovered from an ancient grave, what does its length tell the anthropologist about the total height or stature of the individual to whom it had belonged?
-The other was a question in forensic science: What, for the purposes of criminal identification, could be said about the relationship between measurements taken of different parts of the same person (the lengths of different limbs surely did not constitute independent bits of data for purposes of identification)?
-Galton recognized these problems were identical, and he set to work on them with a data set he had on measures made on 348 adult males … In his 1890 article Galton described how, while plotting these data, it suddenly came to him that the problem was the same as that he had considered in studying heredity, ‘that not only were the two new problems identical in principle with the old one of kinship which I had already solved, but that all three of them were no more than special cases of a much more general problem – namely that of Correlation …
+Galton later recounted the discovery in a paper published in 1890 (“Kinship and correlation,” North American Review, vol. 150, pp. 419–431).
+He describes how he was then pursuing two investigations that appeared unrelated.
+One was an anthropological question: if a single thigh bone is recovered from an ancient grave, what does its length tell us about the stature of the individual?
+The other was a forensic question of criminal identification: what could be said about the relationships among measurements of different parts of the same person, which plainly are not independent for purposes of identification?
+Galton recognized that these problems were identical in structure and attacked them using a data set of measurements on 348 adult males.
+While plotting the data, he realized that these new problems were not only identical in principle with the earlier problem of kinship he had already solved, but that all three were special cases of a much more general problem—correlation.

-Clauser, ‘The life and labors of Francis Galton,’ Journal of Educational and Behavioral Statistics, vol. 32 (2007), pp. 440-444.
-Stigler, ‘Francis Galton’s Account of the Invention of Correlation,’ Statistical Science, vol. 4 (1989), pp. 73-79.
+Clauser, “The life and labors of Francis Galton,” Journal of Educational and Behavioral Statistics, vol. 32 (2007), pp. 440–444.

 8vo (216 x 137 mm) pp. 135-145 in: Proceedings of the Royal Society of London, vol. 45 (1888), no. 274.
 The entire issue offered here in its original printed wrappers, extremeties with a little chipping, front wrapper detached.